Krushnansh22/Swasthify/README.md

 ## 📬 Contact

-For questions or issues, please contact: [Your Name/Organization] - [Your Email]
+For questions or issues, please contact: krushnansh22@gmail.com

 ## 💖 Thanks

 Thank you for using Swasthify!
 We hope this platform helps you streamline your health insurance management processes.

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/).